 To scrutinize the quality of the autotranslated CCs that appear on the videos under study, the original English ST transcripts are automatically downloaded from the YouTube auto-generated transcript option box for each video.
 Then, full Arabic scripts are manually transcribed for comparable evaluation.
 Detection of translation and recognition errors is perused, employing NTR parameters to reach an eventual number of errors.
-Penalty calculated for is each respectively.
+Penalty is calculated for scale each error respectively.
 Final calculations of accuracy scores together with overall comments of positive EE instances and AVT facets are to be concluded from the analysis.
 Effective editions are underlined and errors appear in italics, yet in the present study for further clarification errors are in bold also.
 Correct suggestions for erroneous CC sample segments are clarified (between inverted commas).
 These are the key abbreviations for the model analysis:

-Translation = T Content = Cont Omission = omiss Addition = add Substitution = sub Correction = corr Recognition = R Critical = crit Major = Maj

-Minor = Min Errors = Es Effective Editions = EE
+Translation = T Content = Cont Omission = omiss Addition = add Substitution = sub Correction = corr Recognition $= R$ Critical = crit Major = Maj Minor = Min Errors = Es Effective Editions = EE the quality of the auto-generated CCs of the three crime stories goes as follows: